CRITERIA AND PROCEDURES FOR AWARDING ASSISTANTSHIPS AND EVALUATING PERFORMANCE

 “Months of support” is not defined or limited by the percentage of assistance received by the student.
 In other words, a quarter-time, nine month assistantship counts the same as a half-time, nine month assistantship when meeting the months of support limitation.

-Those graduate students who are holding or have held assistantships or fellowships in the Department and who are making satisfactory progress toward their graduate degrees have first consideration on available assistantships.
+Those graduate students who are holding or have held assistantships or fellowships in the program and who are making satisfactory progress toward their graduate degrees have first consideration on available assistantships.
 Satisfactory progress shall mean:

 - That the students have no outstanding “Incompletes” on their transcripts at the time of application.
 (An “Incomplete” is not deemed outstanding if the student has already completed sufficient course work to satisfy degree requirements or if the "Incomplete" was awarded for a course in the same semester in which the student received letter grades for three other graduate courses.)